Startup Discount for Buyer's Guide Entries

-Generally, RP Photonics is quite restrictive concerning rebates, because we want to have a fair price system.
-We would consider it unfair to give rebates to those asking, while letting others pay more.
-However, under specific conditions, we grant rebates:
+Generally, RP Photonics is quite restrictive concerning discounts because we want to have a fair price system.
+We would consider it unfair to give discounts to those asking, while letting others pay more.
+However, under specific conditions, we grant discounts:

 Our rules are simple: